-Key outsourcing risk refers to those functions that are performed by external or intra-group providers, which are essential to the Company's operations, and without which, the Company would be unable to deliver its services to policyholders.
+Critical and important outsourcersare those functions that are performed by external or intra-group providers, which are essential to the Company's operations, and without which, the Company would be unable to deliver its services to policyholders.
 It includes all arrangements within the definition of material outsourced arrangements as set out by the PRA in SS2/21.